 Lung transplant.
 Lung transplantation may be an option for certain people who meet specific criteria.
 Transplantation can improve your ability to breathe and to be active.
 However, it's a major operation that has significant risks, such as organ rejection, and you?ll need to take lifelong immune-suppressing medications.

 Bullectomy.
 Large air spaces (bullae) form in the lungs when the walls of the air sacs (alveoli) are destroyed.
 These bullae can become very large and cause breathing problems.
 In a bullectomy, doctors remove bullae from the lungs to help improve air flow.

 If you have COPD, you can take steps to feel better and slow the damage to your lungs:

 Control your breathing.
 Talk to your doctor or respiratory therapist about techniques for breathing more efficiently throughout the day.
-Also be sure to discuss breathing positions and relaxation techniques that you can use when you're short of breath.
+Also be sure to discuss breathing positions, energy conservation techniques and relaxation techniques that you can use when you're short of breath.

 Clear your airways.
 With COPD, mucus tends to collect in your air passages and can be difficult to clear.
 Controlled coughing, drinking plenty of water and using a humidifier may help.

 Exercise regularly.
 It may seem difficult to exercise when you have trouble breathing, but regular exercise can improve your overall strength and endurance and strengthen your respiratory muscles.
 Discuss with your doctor which activities are appropriate for you.

 Eat healthy foods.
 A healthy diet can help you maintain your strength.
 If you're underweight, your doctor may recommend nutritional supplements.
 If you're overweight, losing weight can significantly help your breathing, especially during times of exertion.